 health, and the Vetter Lab at the University of Colorado at Boulder i) uses the power of big numbers (epidemiology) to identify how circadian and sleep health may impact long-term health outcomes, and ii) implements observational and intervention studies in real life settings, with the ultimate goal to prevent disease and improve human health and wellbeing.

 Some key projects:

-Shift Work, Sleep, and Circadian Phenotypes in the large-scale cohort data.
+Shift Work, Sleep, and Circadian Phenotypes and Health.
 Dr. Vetter and her team examine associations of shift work, sleep, and circadian phenotypes with cardio-metabolic and mood outcomes.
 One of Dr. Vetter’s goals is to advance our understanding of how the effects of work schedules on health and longevity might be modulated by inter-individual differences – this knowledge is essential to design personalized work schedules and thereby address concerns of adverse health effects in the occupational setting.
-In addition, Dr. Vetter and her team probe comprehensive sleep and circadian proxies and their link to chronic disease in several large-scale, epidemiological studies to advance our emerging understanding of long-term risks of sleep deprivation, disordered sleep, and circadian disruption.
+In addition, Dr. Vetter and her team examine the link between sleep and circadian phenotypes with chronic disease in several large-scale, epidemiological studies to advance our emerging understanding of long-term risks of sleep deprivation, disordered sleep, and circadian disruption.
 Dr. Vetter is currently an active investigator in the Nurses’ Health Studies, the UKBiobank, the Hispanic Community Health Study/Study of Latinos, and Lifelines.

 This work is funded by the National Institutes of Health (NIOSH, NIDDK).